AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 ### Improvements in aircraft load factor

 To model the evolution of the To model the evolution of the fill rate, a similar approach to the one used for the energy consumption per ASK is used.
-The results are summarized in Fig.X.
+The results are summarized in Fig.5.

 ![](/figs/loadfactor_recap.pdf)
-*Fig.X Modeling the trend projection of aircraft load factors.*
+*Fig.5 Modeling the trend projection of aircraft load factors.*

 Historical data are modeled from the function given in the following equation for year $x$.
 The coefficients, given to three significant figures, were determined to minimize the RMS error between the historical